"Sweet": Pupil channels Michael Jackson in epic matric dance proposal, SA in awe

-High School Student's Michael Jackson-Inspired Matric Ball Proposal goes viral on TikTok
+High School Student's Michael Jackson-Inspired Matric Farewell Proposal Goes Viral on TikTok

-- One high school student made a grand gesture for his girlfriend in a now-viral TikTok video
+- One high school student pulled off a grand gesture for his girlfriend in a now-viral TikTok video

-- The leaner asked his bae to be his matric ball dance partner by channelling Michael Jackson's dance moves
+- The leaner asked his bae to be his matric farewell dance partner by channelling Michael Jackson's dance moves

-- The student prospal moved the online community as they rushed to the comment section to gush over his gesture
+- The student's "proposal" moved the online community as they rushed to the comment section to gush over his gesture

 This generation is one of a kind!
 A viral video on TikTok showed netizens how young people date.

 The footage posted by @bok4ng on the video platform shows a group of students channelling Michael Jackson's dance moves.
-The leaners wore black suits while the young man who proposed to his girlfriend wore a black and white suit and a hat.
+The leaners wore black suits while the young man who invited his girlfriend to their farewell wore a black and white suit and a hat.

-As the video continued, the gentlemen showed off their dance moves as they serenaded the young lady.
+As the video continues, the gentlemen shows off their dance moves as they serenade the young lady.
 The men were being filmed by pupils in the school.
-At the end of the clip, the man in the white suit got on his knee and asked his bea to be his matric ball dance partner, and she was surprised by the man's gesture.
+At the end of the clip, the man in the white suit got on his knee and asked his bae to be his matric ball dance partner, and she was surprised by the man's gesture.

 Watch the video below:

-Mznasi loved to see young people in love, and the social media users could not stop raving about how creative the young man was.
+Mzansi loves to see young people in love and social media users can't stop raving about how creative the young man is.
 Many commented with compliments about the romantic gesture.

 User said: